-The I-276/I-95 Interchange Project involves the construction of a direct interchange connecting the PA Turnpike to I-95.
+The PA Turnpike/I-95 Interchange Project involves the construction of a direct interchange connecting the Turnpike Mainline to I-95.
 The project also includes tolling modifications and reconstruction and widening of the interstates.

-The first phase of the Interchange Project includes the design and construction of a portion of the interchange between I-95 and the Turnpike Mainline that connects northbound I-95 to the eastbound Turnpike Mainline and southbound I-95 to the westbound Turnpike Mainline.
-This first phase also includes construction of a new mainline toll plaza and a cashless toll plaza westbound.
-Construction has commenced on the first phase and is expected to continue through 2018.
-The second phase will include the completion of the remaining interchange connectors and the widening and reconstruction of the Turnpike Mainline in this area.
+The first phase of the Interchange Project includes preparatory work and construction of a portion of the interchange between I-95 and the Turnpike Mainline, including northbound I-95 to the eastbound Turnpike Mainline and southbound I-95 to the westbound Turnpike Mainline, and is currently under construction.
+This phase included construction of a new mainline toll plaza and a cashless toll plaza westbound, both of which opened in January 2016.
+Construction will continue on this phase through 2018.
+The second phase will include the completion of the reconstruction and widening of the remaining interchange connectors.
 The third phase will be the construction of an additional bridge over the Delaware River.

-The above paragraphs describe the changes in capital assets occurring during the fiscal years ended May 31, 2015 and 2014.
+The above paragraphs describe the changes in capital assets occurring during the fiscal years ended May 31, 2016 and 2015.
 Please refer to the capital assets section in the notes to the financial statements (Note 5) for more detailed capital asset schedules.